 Stainless steel commercial sinks and plumbing fixtures have made Just Manufacturing an industry leader for quality, design and durability.
 Since 1933 our stainless steel commercial sinks and fixtures have been specified for sink projects worldwide.

 The hard metallic surface of stainless steel makes it difficult for bacteria to adhere and survive.
-When properly cleaned and maintained, stainless steel surfaces resist growth of bacteria, mold and microorganisms that can cause disease.
+When properly cleaned and maintained, stainless steel surfaces reduce bioburden that can cause disease and infection.

 Easy cleanability makes stainless steel the first choice for strict hygienic conditions.

-Our commercial grade stainless steel sinks are the correct choice for your sink project as they are:
+Our commercial grade sinks are the correct choice for your project as they are:

 In-stock - 95%+ off-the-shelf fill-rate